BrainSpawnInfosphere/movie-server/README.md

 	pip install media

 You will also have to sign-up for free API keys at both locations in order to access their info.

 ## Usage

 Then start it running

 	npm run
+	npm run-script debug

+Some of the options:

+	[kevin@Tardis movie-server]$ node server.js --help

+	  Usage: server [options]

+	  Movie server

+	  Options:

+		-h, --help           output usage information
+		-V, --version        output the version number
+		-p, --port <port>    Http server port number
+		-m, --movies <path>  Location of movies
+		-w, --web <path>     Location of webpage

+Now navigate to `localhost:8000/movie.html` to access your movies via the web browser.

+### API

+You can also use `GET` and `PUT` methods:

+* `GET` retrieves all of the movie data in json format
+* `PUT` tells the program to reload the movie database because something has changed

+	curl -i -X GET http://tardis.local:8000/api
+	curl -i -X PUT http://tardis.local:8000/api

-## HTTP Server
+## Install

+### OS X

 The webserver is nodejs and uses http-server.
 To install on OSX: